 Zaradasht Ahmed, director.

-City of Sun by Rati Oneli (Georgia, US)
+City of the Sun by Rati Oneli (Georgia, US 2017)

 In his documentary debut, director Rati Oneli provides fascinating insights into a living environment in a ghost mining town Chiatura in western Georgia.
 It´s bleak industrial ruins appear at once colossal and like a film set.
 In a city where the sun never shines, it’s only the inhabitants that generate warmth.
-Premiere at Berlinare Forum 2017.
-Winner at Sarajevo Films Festival.
+Premiere at Berlinale Forum 2017 and nominated for the Glasshütte Original Documentary Award.
+Heart of Sarajevo Best Documentary at Sarajevo Film Festival.

-Silas by Hawa Essuman, Anjali Nayar (Liberia, Kenya)
+Silas by Hawa Essuman, Anjali Nayar (Liberia, Kenya 2017)

 “We worked with Joelle Alexis and Iikka Vehkalahti on the documentary at a very critical stage in the edit.
 I can say with absolute certainty they contributed significantly to turning the film around.
 Their proposed solutions, big and small, brought clarity to the storytelling.
 We had got to a point in the edit where we had run out of ideas on how to improve the film.
 With their input, the edit gained momentum and the storytelling leaped forward.
 They are film rescuers!
 I am a big fan!”